Sir Keir Starmer meets with German politicians and businessmen on trip to Berlin

 During their visit, they are also aiming to find out what Britain can learn from the best economic models around the world, and how a possible future Labour government could work with other European nations to navigate a post-Brexit world.

-Thursday will also see them visit the Memorial to the Murdered Jews of Europe to reflect and remember the millions killed in the Holocaust.
+Thursday also saw them visit the Memorial To The Murdered Jews Of Europe to reflect and remember the millions killed in the Holocaust.

+Sir Keir took a guided tour of the memorial and signed a guest book before posing for photos with three students from Loughborough in front of the Brandenburg Gate.

+The Labour leader lambasted the Tories as being “in complete disarray” and “totally dysfunctional” amid the party’s ongoing leadership contest, as he spoke to reporters in Berlin.

 Register for free to continue reading